kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

         - "readonly"
     ```

-- `maxOpenConnections` : `optional`.
+- `maxOpenConnections` : `Optional`.
 Specifies the maximum number of open connections to
     the database.
 Default value 2.

     ```yaml